All Episodes

 That is not a precedent in any way.

-Um anyway, and just because the prosecutor says somebody violated it, that's not been adjudicated anywhere.
+Anyway, and just because a prosecutor says somebody violated it, that's not been adjudicated anywhere.

 A campaign expenditure, if you actually look at federal law, is an expenditure solely for campaign activity.